ionoid/docs.ionoid.io/docs/_connectivity-check.md

 Checks](/steps/projects-and-devices/connectivity-checks.png)

+The `network reconfiguration` operation will perform:
+    - Reset all `Network Manager` connections
+    - Reset all GSM modems and `Modem Manager` connections.

 The `Failure Action` supports the following operations:
     - No action: do not take any action, device state may stay in failure until connectiviy is back.
 Default.
     - Normal reboot: performs a normal reboot operation.